henridev/cyber-security/Chapter 6 -  The Five Nines Concept.md

 <img src="https://res.cloudinary.com/dri8yyakb/image/upload/v1606037013/Untitled_Diagram-Page-2_2_hbzdk1.png" width=500/>

-#### 6.2.1.6 Mitigation
+#### Mitigation

-involves r*educing the severity of the loss or the likelihood of the loss from occurring*.
+involves **reducing the severity of the loss or the likelihood of the loss from occurring**.
 Many technical controls mitigate risk including authentication systems, file permissions, and firewalls.
 Organization and security professionals must understand that risk mitigation can have both positive and negative impact on the organization.
 Good risk mitigation finds a balance between the negative impact of countermeasures and controls and the benefit of risk reduction.
 There are four common ways to reduce risk:

 - *Accept* the risk and periodically re-assess